 Emerging Trends in Assessment

-Psychometric Testing: Evaluate emotional intelligence and leadership potential.
+Psychometric testing evaluates emotional intelligence and leadership potential.

 Reference checks are often overlooked but can reveal critical insights into a candidate’s capabilities, work ethic, and interpersonal skills.
 Speaking directly with former supervisors or colleagues can confirm strengths and address potential concerns.